owen-r-rogers/MDR-FEP/README.md

 This is the repository accompanying my Master of arts chemistry thesis.
 The focus of my thesis was using molecular dynamics (MD) and the Rosetta software to predict the effects of mutations to computationally designed protein binders (Cao, L., Coventry, B., Goreshnik, I. et al. Design of protein-binding proteins from the target structure alone.
 Nature 605, 551–560 (2022). https://doi.org/10.1038/s41586-022-04654-9).
 We used a combination of MD, Rosetta, and free energy perturbation to quantify the binding effects of each mutation.
 This method, called MDR-FEP (Molecular Dynamics Rosetta Free Energy Perturbation) is first described by Wells et al. (Wells NGM, Smith CA. Predicting binding affinity changes from long-distance mutations using molecular dynamics simulations and Rosetta.
 Proteins.
 2023; 91(7): 920-932. doi:10.1002/prot.26477).

 ---
-Important directories and files listed here:
+## Important directories and files contained here:
 `MD`                                  # Contains SLURM submission scripts for carrying out part I of the pipeline, molecular dynamics (MD)
 `data`                                # Contains input and output data from MD and Rosetta sidechain optimization. natives - .pdb files used; sequences - .seq files containing the sequences in FASTA format; results - results from running Rosetta sidechain packing over the MD ensemble (described below)
 `mdp`                                 # Contains GROMACS .mdp files accompanying SLURM submission scripts in MD directory